Healthy Homes Assessment Te Aro

 Insulation Te Aro

-Insulation for underfloor and ceilings has been compulsory to all rental homes as of July 1st, 2019.
-Property managers and landlords have to make sure the insulation meets this new standard.
-In certain situations, the an existing insulation on the ceiling or in the sub floor space might need to be replaced or replaced.
+Underfloor and ceiling insulation is required on all rental houses as of July 1st, 2019.
+Property managers and landlords must make sure that the insulation is in line with the new standard.
+In certain situations, the current ceiling insulation, or the insulation of the subfloor space might need to be topped up or replaced.

-A house that is well-insulated can reduce condensation and lessen the likelihood of mould and damp, and it will make an easier task to the home to retain heat.
+A well-insulated property can reduce condensation and reduce the chances of dampness and mould, and also makes it easier to allow the home to retain heat.

-The "R" stands for thermal resistance and is a measure of how well insulation is able to resist heat flow.
-The more R-value is higher, the better the insulation.
+The "R" refers to thermal resistance and it is a measurement of how well insulation withstands heat flow.
+The higher the R-value, the better the insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3